pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/selectvirtual.png.png

-After pfSense boots you will be greeted by the setup wizard.
+After the pfSense installer boots you will be greeted by the setup wizard.
 Select "Accept these settings"

 .. image:: /_static/virtualization/pfsensetup.png